Weather- and Nature-related Incidents

 Tornado warning means that a tornado has actually been sighted or indicated on radar.

-Note: a tornado could develop when a thunderstorm produces hail.
-The larger the hail stone, the more likely that a tornado will occur.
+Note: A tornado could develop when a thunderstorm produces hail.
+The larger the hailstones, the more likely that a tornado will occur.

 When a tornado warning is announced:

 - Your best protection is an underground shelter (or basement) or a substantial steel-framed or reinforced concrete building.

 - If your residence hall or campus building does not have a basement, take cover under heavy furniture on the ground floor in the center of the building, or in a small room on the ground floor that is away from outside walls and windows.

 - Stay away from windows to avoid flying debris.

 - If you are outside and there isn't time to get into a building, take cover and lie flat in the nearest depression, such as a ditch, culvert, excavation or ravine.

 - Avoid auditoriums and gymnasiums with large, poorly supported roofs.
 If you are in one of the all-wood buildings, evacuate to a safer location.

 - If you are in an administrative or classroom building, go to an interior hallway on the lowest floor.
 Stay away from windows.